 As the region’s landfill operator, the Central Highlands Regional Council is required to administer the levy and pay it to the state government.

 The levy does not apply to wheelie bin waste or residential waste that you take to the landfill.
-However, the introduction of the levy will lead to some changes in council’s transfer station and tip operations, that may have an indirect impact on people.
+However, the introduction of the levy has lead to some changes in council’s transfer station and tip operations, that may have an indirect impact on people.
 This includes reducing the opening hours.
 Scroll down in the FAQ’s to find out why council needs to do this.

-Business will pay a waste levy.
+Business pay a waste levy.
 To reduce levy charges, businesses are encouraged to reduce waste generation and recycle as much as possible.
 The Queensland Government has helpful resources available here.

 To find out more about levy rates visit the Queensland Government’s waste disposal levy page.